 Tom’s role as Chief Student Entrepreneur

-Now, Tom gets to influence what Ventures delivers to the young entrepreneurs following in his footsteps.
-And he’s loving the chance to spark in other students that same inspiration and excitement he has experienced.
+As Chief Student Entrepreneur in 2022, Tom had the opportunity to influence what Ventures delivered to the young entrepreneurs following in his footsteps.
+He loved the chance to spark in other students that same inspiration and excitement he has experienced.

 “Having spent a lot of time in my first and second year participating in the UQ Ventures programs and the UQ Innovation and Entrepreneurship Society, it’s great to be able to help shape the experience for the next cohorts of students,” says Tom.

-“I sit on the Entrepreneurship steering committee, helping to inform decisions about Ventures’ direction and working with the Ventures ambassadors to help increase student engagement in programs.”
+“I sat on the Entrepreneurship steering committee, helping to inform decisions about Ventures’ direction and working with the Ventures ambassadors to help increase student engagement in programs.”

-“The best thing about the role is getting to spend time with members of the UQ community who are building great things and solving problems.”
+“The best thing about the role was getting to spend time with members of the UQ community who are building great things and solving problems.”